For extensive information on Rovaniemi, please contact Ms Salla Tauriainen, salla (at) visitrovaniemi.fi

 – In terms of geographical area, Rovaniemi is the largest town in Europe, spanning 8 016 km² in all.
 The total area comprises 7 601 km² of land and 415 km² of water.

-– Each year, Rovaniemi is visited by approximately half a million travellers, of which around 60 % come from foreign countries and 40 % are domestic visitors.
+– Each year, Rovaniemi is visited by more than half a million travellers, of which around 60 % come from foreign countries and 40 % are domestic visitors.

 – The town is surrounded by approximately 30 villages, most of them situated near the rivers Ounasjoki and Kemijoki.